DIMITRI P. AGAMANOLIS, M. D. Akron Childrens Hospital Northeast Ohio Medical University Neuropathology

 Polymicrogyria

-Four scenaria are possible in the NMDs:
+Five outcomes are possible in the MCDs:

-1. Neurons do not migrate at all from the ventricles (periventricular heterotopia) or migrate half way (subcortical band heterotopia).
+2. Neurons do not migrate at all from the ventricles (periventricular heterotopia) or migrate half way (subcortical band heterotopia).

-2. Some neurons reach the cortex but large numbers do not.
+3. Some neurons reach the cortex but large numbers do not.
 No normal cortical layers are formed (lissencephaly, pachygyria, cobblestone cortex).

-3. Neurons over-shoot the cortex and end up in the subarachnoid space (marginal-leptomeningeal glioneuronal heterotopia, cobblestone cortex).
+4. Neurons over-shoot the cortex and end up in the subarachnoid space (marginal-leptomeningeal glioneuronal heterotopia, cobblestone cortex).

-4. The late stage of migration and cortical organization is disrupted (polymicrogyria).
+5. The late stage of migration and cortical organization is disrupted (polymicrogyria).

-PATHOLOGY AND GENETICS OF NMDs
+PATHOLOGY AND GENETICS OF MCDs

 Periventricular heterotopia

-This NMD is characterized by unorganized islands of neurons that are present under the ependyma of the lateral ventricles.
-These neurons presumably failed to migrate, and differentiated in their original positions.
-Unilateral periventricular heterotopia occurs frequently with other NMDs and malformations, and may be an incidental finding in patients undergoing MRI testing for unrelated reasons.
-Bilateral periventricular nodular heterotopia (BPNH) is caused, most commonly, by mutations of the FLNA gene, located on Xq28.
-The produt of this gene, filamin-A, is an actin-binding protein that cross-links actin filaments and is important for the integrity of the cytoskeleton and cellular movement.
+Bilateral PNH (BPNH) is caused, most commonly, by mutations of the FLNA gene, located on Xq28.
+The product of this gene, filamin-A, is an actin-binding protein that cross-links actin filaments and is important for the integrity of the cytoskeleton and cellular movement.
 BPNH is X-linked dominant, and is lethal in males.
 Because of random inactivation of the X chromosome in each cell, females have two populations of neurons: one normal, which migrates to the cortex, and one mutant, which does not.
-Females with PNH have normal intelligence but may have seizures.
+Females with BPNH have normal intelligence but may have seizures.

-Lissencephaly-Agyria (type 1 lissencephaly).
+Lissencephaly-Agyria (type 1 lissencephaly)

-Type 1 lissencephaly is caused by: LIS1 mutations .
+LIS1 mutations.
 Complete loss of LIS1 (on 17p13) is fatal.
 Deletion of one copy causes lissencephaly.
 The LIS1 protein forms complexes with other proteins that are crucial for cell division, migration, and intracellular transport.
 It is involved in platelet function.
 It localizes also in microtubules and may play a role in their regulation.
-Deletions of LIS1 and contiguous genes causes the Miller-Dieker Syndrome, which combine lissencephaly with dysmorphic facial features, visceral abnormalities, and polydactyly.
+Deletions of LIS1 and contiguous genes causes the Miller-Dieker Syndrome, which combines lissencephaly with dysmorphic facial features, visceral abnormalities, and polydactyly.
 Lissencephaly, in LIS1 mutations, is more severe in the occipital lobes.
-Mosaic LIS1 mutations cause subcortical band hterotopia (see below)
+Mosaic LIS1 mutations cause subcortical band heterotopia (see below).

 Subcortical band heterotopia

-a microtubule associated protein.
+DCX mutations (X-linked lissencephaly-XLIS).
+The DCX gene on xq22.3-q23 encodes doublecortin a microtubule associated protein.
 This suggests that XLIS is due to an abnormality of the cytoskeleton of migrating neurons.
 Affected males have lissencephaly.
 Affected females have a mosaic cellular phenotype, i.e., some of their neurons are affected and others are not.
 This results in a less severe malformation, subcortical band heterotopia, in which the cortex develops normally but there is also a separate layer of misplaced neurons between the cortex and the ventricles.
 The malformation is more severe in the frontal lobes.
 Patients with subcortical band heterotopia have psychomotor retardation, seizures, and behavior problems.

 RELN and VLDLR mutations.
-The RELN gene, on 7q22, encodes a protein that binds with the very low-density lipoprotein receptor and other molecules that are involved in guidance of migrationg neurons.
+The RELN gene, on 7q22, encodes a protein that binds with the very low-density lipoprotein receptor and other molecules that are involved in guidance of migrating neurons.
 In humans, RELN and VLDLR mutations cause pachygyria with extreme cerebellar hypoplasia.
 RELN mutations cause the reeler mutant mouse, characterized by cerebellar hypoplasia and cerebral cortical malformation.

 Cobblestone cortex (type 2 lissencephaly)

-Cobblestone cortex Pachygyria
+Cobblestone cortex

-Cobblestone cortex Cobblestone cortex
+Cobblestone cortex

-The cortex, in this NMD, displays irregular grooves imparting a cobblestone pattern.
-No cortical layers are present.
-Instead, there is an irregular scramble of neurons and molecular layer.
-The pia is interrupted, allowing neuroglial tissue to spread into and obliterate the subarachnoid space.
-The lateral ventricles are enlarged.
-Patients with cobblestone cortex have severe psychomotor retardation, seizures, visual loss, and congenital muscular dystrophy.
 Cobblestone lissencephaly occurs in several genetic diseases, the most common of which are the Walker-Warburg Syndrome, Fukuyama congenital muscular dystrophy, and muscle-eye-brain disease.
-These conditions have a wide phenotypic spectrum and are caused by mutations that affect protein glycosylation.
-Defective glycosylation of matrix proteins in the brain presumably impairs the interaction of migrating neurons with matrix elements, causing NMDs.
-In muscle, it causes defective glycosylation of the dystrophin-associated protein α-dystroglycan, resulting in congenital muscular dystrophy.
+These conditions have a wide phenotypic spectrum and are caused by mutations of several genes that are involved in O-glycosylation of α-dystroglycan.
+Defective glycosylation of matrix proteins in the brain presumably impairs the interaction of migrating neurons with matrix elements, causing MCDs.
+In muscle, defective glycosylation of α-dystroglycan causes congenital muscular dystrophy.

 Polymicrogyria